block-bites/fondant-app/README.md

 ## Running

+1. `docker compose build --`
-1. `docker compose up --`
+2. `docker compose up --`
-2. Run `curl -X POST "http://localhost:3000/nctl-start"` to start nctl-network with default configuration.
+3. Run `curl -X POST "http://localhost:3000/nctl-start"` to start nctl-network with default configuration.
-3. You will see the output from nctl as a response (this will be changed).
+4. You will see the output from nctl as a response (this will be changed).
-4. Now you can access `http://localhost:3000/net/1/rpc` that will call first node RPC endpoint.
+5. Now you can use `http://localhost:3000/net/1/rpc` as an RPC endpoint.
+For example you can do:
+    - `casper-client get-node-status -n http://localhost:3000/net/1/rpc` to get status of `node-1`
+    - `casper-client get-block -n http://localhost:3000/net/2/rpc` and you should get a latest block info.
+    - `casper-client get-state-root-hash -n http://localhost:3000/net/1/rpc` and you should get current state root hash (if the first block got emited)
+    By default we support nodes from `1` to `5` but in future this will be configurable.

 ## TODO
+- [ ] Add RPC tests
+- [ ] Add SSE tests
+- [ ] Add configurable options

-- [ ] - Add table with default ports mappings
+- [ ] Add UI on top of it
-- [ ] - Fix issues with proxy (currently there are some unknown erros when passing the paths)